-- A population of flowers on one side of a river transports pollen to the flowers on the other side of the river, producing offspring.
+- Pollinators from a population of flowers on one side of a river transport pollen to the flowers on the other side of the river, producing floral offspring.

 - Blue-eyed people from Sweden move to a small town in Mexico where people all have brown eyes.
 When they mate, some of their children now have blue eyes.

-- Some birds with shorter beaks enter into a population of birds with much longer beaks, resulting in the hatching of birds with in-between sized beaks.
+- Some birds with shorter beaks enter into a population of birds with much longer beaks, resulting in the hatching of birds with medium-sized beaks.

 - A Maine coon cat is brought to an island where only wild tabby cats live.
 After mating with other cats on the island, some of the kittens have bushy tails and tufted ears.